Greg-Bernard/EloquaDataLoader/README.md

        # geolocates every IP with at lest enough resolution to determine city
        full_geoip(filename='EloquaDB.db')

-       # exports all activities with IP addresses and their geolocations
+       # exports all activities with IP addresses and their geolocations to CSV files name after their tables
        geoip.export_geoip(filename='EloquaDB.db')
  ```